What is Dev Catalyst?

 - Opportunities to work collaboratively on special projects under the mentorship of tech professionals

-Speaking of special projects, for the past two Summers we've created Student Dev Teams that have worked on awesome projects in the community.
+Speaking of special projects, we've created Student Dev Teams that have worked on awesome projects in the community.
 Get more details about each dev team by clicking on the following: Summer of 2016 Socktober website and Summer of 2017 Jackson-Madison County Library's Big Read website.
 We look forward to future project opportunities for some of the best and brightest of the students in the program.

 - Professional development opportunities including workshops built with you, the teacher in mind